Guthrie S. Birkhead Jr.

-Guthrie Sweeny Birkhead Jr. (1920–2013) was the sixth dean of the Maxwell School of Citizenship and Public Affairs of Syracuse University.
+Guthrie Sweeny Birkhead Jr. (1920–2013) was an American academic and the sixth dean of the Maxwell School of Citizenship and Public Affairs of Syracuse University.

 Early life and education

 Birkhead was born on 28 October 1920 in Holden, Missouri to Yula Donna Glass and Guthrie S. Birkhead, Sr., a minister in local church.

 He earned his associate degree at Jefferson College in Missouri, a bachelor's and master's degree at the University of Missouri (1942 and 1947).
 During the Second World War, he was commissioned as a first lieutenant in General Patton's Third Army and served with the "Rolling W" 89th Infantry Division in France and Germany.
 After war, he joined Princeton University where he earned a master's degree in 1949 and completed his PhD in politics in 1951 in U. S. Conservation Policy.